 Fast Girl: A Life Spent Running from Madness

 Suzy Favor Hamilton hails from Stevens Point, Wisconsin, which is about 16 miles (25.6 km) from where I attended high school.
-After everything I had seen her [very publically] experience, I expected “Fast Girl: A Life Spent Running from Madness,” (2015) to include critical reflection of her darkest hours.
+After everything I had learned about her experience as an athlete and a prostitute, I expected “Fast Girl: A Life Spent Running from Madness,” (2015) to include critical reflection of her darkest hours.
 This book, however, does not have that.

 That isn’t to say it isn’t a good read, or that Hamilton doesn’t put herself out there.
 It is, and she does.
 The story is about the three-time Olympian’s life until she was outed as a high-priced Las Vegas escort in December 2012.
 She did not know it at the time, but she was bipolar.
 She describes her earliest memories of running and the emotional security her achievements offered her and her family.
 But with her increased notoriety came a greater fear of losing.
 She said when she accepted her medal after winning the Wisconsin Interscholastic Athletic Association girls cross country championship as a freshman, she was overcome with dread, believing she would need to win every state meet until graduation.
 (As a side note, she did accomplish that feat.)
 This anxiety increased over time and kept her from the winner’s podium at the 1992, 1996, and 2000 Summer Olympics.
 Her fear of not living up to “everyone’s expectations” was so intense, she deliberately fell on the track and feigned injury during the 2000 Summer Olympics’ women’s 1500m race when she realized she was not going to medal.
 Her untreated bipolar disorder led to, among other things, an insatiable sexual drive.
 This resulted in her eventual double life of a wife and mother in Madison and a highly sought escort in Vegas.